-Conditions for acceptance of the preparations: you must reach at least 50% of the usual chemical yield, provided in the presciption:
+Conditions for approval of the preparations: you must reach at least 50% of the usual chemical yield, provided in the prescription:

-There are furher conditions:
+Further conditions:

-- melting range of the crystalline product can not be more than 10°C less, compared to the literature melting range - acceptance of the notebook.
+- melting range of the crystalline product cannot be more than 10°C less, compared to the literature melting range - acceptance of the notebook.

 The leading instructor can change the actual mark on a range of +1/-1, according to the quality of the notebook.
 The mark of preparations will be the simple average of marks of the preparations.
-At least 75% preparations must be completed by at least passmark.
+At least 75% preparations must be completed by at least pass mark.